fltk-rs/fltk-webview/README.md

     - RHEL-based distros: `sudo dnf install webkit2gtk3-devel`.

 ## Known Issues
-- On windows, webview requires winrt headers, that means it's currently buildable with the MSVC toolchain.
-For Msys2/mingw, there are efforts to provide such headers, but nothing yet upstream.
+- On windows, building using the gnu toolchain will still require deploying the dlls (webview.dll and WebView2Loader.dlls, which can be found in the `target/<profile>` directory.
 - On X11/wayland platforms:
-    - need help with Gnome's mutter window manager fighting for ownership of the webview window!
+    - Need help with Gnome's mutter window manager fighting for ownership of the webview window, causing flickering in text fields!
-    - If running with wayland, you need to pass the GDK_BACKEND=x11 environment variable for webkit2gtk to work properly.
+    - If running on Wayland, you need to pass the GDK_BACKEND=x11 environment variable for webkit2gtk to work properly.
-    - KDE Plasma on X11 seems to work fine.

 ![alt_test](screenshots/ex.jpg)